 5 fortnightly sessions over 10 weeks.
 No live chats.
 Suitable for UK & International students.

 More information about how all our online courses work can be found on the Online Courses page.

 About Adam Crothers View Profile

-Adam Crothers was born in Belfast in 1984, and lives in Cambridge, working as a library assistant and a literary critic.
-A contributor to New Poetries VI (Carcanet, 2015), he was selected in 2016 as one of Poetry Ireland Review’s ‘Rising Generation’ poets; his first collection, Several Deer (Carcanet, 2016) won the Shine/Strong Poetry Award 2017.
+Adam Crothers was born in Belfast in 1984, and works in a library in Cambridge.
+His first collection, Several Deer (Carcanet, 2016) won the 2017 Shine/Strong Poetry Award and the 2017 Seamus Heaney Centre Prize.
+A contributor to New Poetries VI (Carcanet, 2015) and The Future Always Makes Me So Thirsty: New Poets from the North of Ireland (Blackstaff, 2016), he was selected in 2016 as one of Poetry Ireland Review’s ‘Rising Generation’ poets.

 ‘I think Poetry School’s slogan sums it up so well: where poetry happens.
 Often those new to poetry see the outcomes, the publications, the finished poems – but not the huge amount of process that goes into writing; the five poems that might have led to the one that made it; poetry *as a practice*.
 That’s what I think is so marvellous about PS, the emphasis on the practice of writing poetry, in the world, and with others.’